Next course: TBC - Saturday, 10am-5pm - email firstname.lastname@example.org to express interest

-This course is aimed at those who have some experience of semi-pro/pro camcorders, but want create better images.
-It will give the participant greater understanding of the manual and menu functions common to all such cameras.
+This course is aimed at those who have some experience of semi-pro/pro camcorders but want create better images and gain confidence in how to film common situations.
+It will give the participant greater understanding of the manual and menu functions common to all such cameras and which auto functions help or hinder us.
 It is an ideal companion course to 1 Day lighting and Location Sound weekend courses.

 This course is aimed at people who have had experience of shooting on semi-pro/pro camcorders, eg. completed Shooting Video course.

 What will I learn on Video Camera Course?